quadbio/Pando/README.md

 ## Quick start

-If you have a `seurat_object` with single cell transcriptomic data of your organoid ready, you can start right away with projecting them to the brain:
+If you have a `seurat_object` with transcriptomic and chromantin accessibility data, you can start right away with infering the regulatory network:

 ```r
 # Load Packages